isaacnmm/pestpolicy-hugo2XX/content/posts/best-ear-mite-medicine-for-dogs/index.md

 Perfect combinations.
 Dog Ear Cleaner has combination of the highest quality ingredients that will aid boost a healthy and vibrant life for your dog.
 Variety.
 The product comes in various packages and quantities that open a choice for you.
 Pros:
-- Easier to use and�Safe for puppies/kittens.
+- Easier to use andSafe for puppies/kittens.
-- Also suitable for cats and�Quick acting.
+- Also suitable for cats andQuick acting.
-- No irritation and�Veterinary recommended.
+- No irritation andVeterinary recommended.
 - Anti-fungal, anti-bacteria and ant-yeast.
-- Alcohol free and�High penetration.
+- Alcohol free andHigh penetration.

 Cons:
 - For dogs, cats and horses only.